HHCp vs. THCp

 State Legality

-It's crucial to research your local laws and regulations before purchasing or consuming HHCp or THCp products.
+Legality varies by state.
+Research your local laws before purchasing HHCp or THCp products.

 Availability of HHCp and THCp Products